What creditors can and can’t do

 After a default judgement, credit card companies can get the money from you through wage garnishment or by freezing your bank account.

 As bankruptcy attorneys in the Memphis area, we see their strategy play out every day.
 This kind of behavior takes advantage of consumers and treats credit card holders with the utmost disrespect.
+When you call our bankruptcy law firm Memphis, TN families place their trust in, our knowledgeable lawyers can explain to you the bankruptcy process and answer any questions you might have.

 Don’t let the creditors get away with it.
 If you’re struggling with credit card debt and facing a lawsuit, talk with our bankruptcy attorneys.
 We can help you figure out the system and get out of debt without any more creditor harassment.